-Outbound Caller ID displays the caller’s name and number on the recipient’s phone.
-A central registry contains the National Caller ID Database for registered phone numbers.
-Phone carriers periodically “dip” the National Caller ID Database for the latest Caller IDs to store in their databases.
-When a caller places a call, the recipient’s phone carrier retrieves the Caller ID information from its database and displays it on the recipient’s phone.
+Outbound caller ID displays the caller’s name and number on the recipient’s phone.
+A central registry contains the national caller ID database for registered phone numbers.
+Phone carriers periodically “dip” into the national caller ID database to receive the latest updates.
+When a caller places a call, the recipient’s phone carrier retrieves the caller ID information from its database and displays it on the recipient’s phone.

 - Address: Required by some carriers but is not published.

-- The new Caller ID to display: 15 characters or less, including spaces.
+- The new Caller ID to display: 15 characters (alphanumeric only) or less, including spaces.

 - The account security PIN: Required to authorize Nextiva to make account changes.